yodrew/darkroomretreat/manuscript/introduction.md

 My parents had taught me the importance of eating well through their interest in natural diet.
 When I was 9 years old, I got sick and realized it was from the junk food I had eaten the day before.
 Diet became my religion for 30 years.

 Natural Hygiene came knocking three times.
-Once in 1989 through my dad's second wife, a truthseeker among whose fascinating books I found the ecstatic _Fit for Life_ by Harvey and Marilyn Diamond.
+The first time was in 1989 through my dad's second wife, Jennifer Justice, also a truthseeker.
+Among her fascinating books I found the ecstatic _Fit for Life_ by Harvey and Marilyn Diamond.
 Again in 1992 through a great friend, Sterling Voss.
-He told me, in the greatest letter anyone ever wrote me, about _Fasting Can Save Your Life_ by Herbert Shelton, hygiene's systematizer.
-Finally, in 2001, through friend and colleague, Frederic Patenaude, editor of _Just Eat An Apple_ magazine and author of _The Raw Secrets_.
-These were about the raw vegan diet.
+In the greatest letter anyone ever wrote me, he told me about _Fasting Can Save Your Life_ by Herbert Shelton, hygiene's systematizer.
+Finally, in 2001, through friend and colleague, Frederic Patenaude.
+He was the editor of _Just Eat An Apple_ magazine and author of _The Raw Secrets_.
+These publications were about the raw vegan diet.

 #### frederic {#frederic}

 I worked and was housemates with [____Frederic Patenaude____](http://fredericpatenaude.com) a total of three years off and on from 1998 till 2003.
-First at Nature's First Law in California; then Tree of Life in Arizona; then at his new office in Quebec.
-Frederic had started in hygiene not with Herbert Shelton, but by studying all the works of French hygienic master, Albert Mosseri, with whom he was in contact for many years.
+We worked  at Nature's First Law in California; then Tree of Life in Arizona; then at his new office in Quebec.
+Frederic had started in hygiene not with the works of Herbert Shelton, but the old French hygienic master, Albert Mosseri.
+Frederic read all his 20+ books and was in contact with him till his death in 2012.

 Slowly, I absorbed the essence of Natural Hygiene's radical perspective through Frederic.
 By this, I mean he got it through my thick skull with his calm, relentless, crystalline arguments.
 I was challenging but sympathetic, so I kept asking and he kept answering.
-It took time because I started out quite lost in the mess of alternative dietary ideas floating around my head since childhood.
+It took time because I started out quite lost.
+A mess of alternative dietary ideas floated around my head since childhood.
 Something finally clicked and I started studying hygiene on my own.

-In our many conversations, Frederic mentioned Los Angeles hygienist, Bernarr Zovluck, who advised people to fast with their eyes closed in a curtained room.
+In our many conversations, Frederic mentioned Los Angeles hygienist, Bernarr Zovluck, whom he had met.
+Zovluck advised people to fast with their eyes closed in a curtained room.
 Later, this comment would help me connect darkness with hygiene.

 Frederic's dedication and great knowledge made him immovable where I was merely stubborn.
 I can only hope to return the favor with the current work.
 It illuminates certain mysteries of diet that frustrated us.
 Like why some people can stick with eating healthy food and others can't (see [____*hygiene > capacity*____](#capacity)).
 And the greater mystery of metaphysical suffering that we, like so many others, failed to solve with diet.

 #### finn {#finn}

 I first heard about darkroom retreating in 2004 from my former guru, Purna Steinitz.
 An American Hindu, he had heard about its use in Ayurveda.
-"Apparently, after a few weeks of it, one comes out completely renewed," he said.
+He told me, "Apparently, after a few weeks of it, one comes out completely renewed."
 I found the idea very strange.
-A budding hygienist and attracted to spirituality's Apollonian upper world, I thought we needed _light_.
+A budding hygienist and attracted to spirituality's Apollonian upper world, I thought we needed light.
 But like a lot of earthy things Purna said, the idea of renewal in darkness stayed with me.

 A year later, I moved to an ecovillage in Oregon.
-I hit it off with the old village maintenance man, a hippy-from-birth (since his dad was a beatnik).
+I hit it off with the old village maintenance man.
 Name of [____Finn Po____](http://www.efn.org/~finnpo/info.html).
 Scrawny guy.
 Lots of energy.
+A hippy from birth since his dad was a beatnik.
 Wizard-level resourcefulness.
 Full of wry optimistic sayings as well as good-natured quips about people's hang-ups.
 Drinks his own pee and lives in a tiny geodesic dome he built out of garbage 20 years ago.

 Naturally, Finn also had a darkroom.